Services & Pricing

 Pricing Factors

 Real-world pricing is rarely one number.
-The fee for bookkeeping depends on transaction volume.
-Tax compliance varies by complexity.
-Sodium handles this with pricing factors - variables that adjust the base price by a percentage based on client circumstances.
+The fee for bookkeeping might depend on transaction volume.
+A tax return gets more involved with each additional income source or rental property.
+Sodium handles this with pricing factors - variables that adjust the base price based on client circumstances.

 When you add a new service, AI suggests relevant pricing factors automatically.
 For bookkeeping, it might suggest: